-A Special Flood Hazard Area (SFHA) is an area that is required to have flood insurance.
-Flood zones A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, V1-V30, VE, and V are all SHFAs.
+FEMA describes some flood zones as Special Flood Hazard Areas.
+Homeowners in a SHFA usually have to get flood insurance if they want a federally-backed mortgage.
+Flood Zones A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, V1-V30, VE, and V are all SHFAs.

 Those in A and V zones may have subgrades of risk denoted by another letter or number.
 And anyone in Zone D sits in an undetermined risk zone.
 Let’s look at each zone in more detail.

 Zone A denotes inland areas that are at high risk for flooding and encompasses A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30.
 Flood insurance is required in Zone A because the area has a high chance of experiencing a 100-year Flood – a flood that has a 1% annual chance of happening.